milangress/screen-coreo/src/routes/scroller/scenes.md

 ```js
 new MyWindow('i_am_autism').size(66, 74).position(21, 22).content('VideoBlock', {"src":"i_am_autism.mp4"}).open();
 ```
--
+---

+I am autism.
+I’m visible in your children, but if I can help it, I am invisible to you until it’s too late.
+I know where you live.
+And guess what?
+I live there too.
+I hover around all of you.
+I know no color barrier, no religion, no morality, no currency.
+I speak your language fluently.
+And with every voice I take away, I acquire yet another language.
+I work very quickly.
+I work faster than pediatric aids, cancer, and diabetes combined And if you’re happily married, I will make sure that your marriage fails.
+Your money will fall into my hands, and I will bankrupt you for my own self-gain.
+I don’t sleep, so I make sure you don’t either.
+I will make it virtually impossible for your family to easily attend a temple, birthday party, or public park without a struggle, without embarrassment, without pain.
+You have no cure for me.
+Your scientists don’t have the resources, and I relish their desperation.
+Your neighbors are happier to pretend that I don’t exist—of course, until it’s their child.
+I am autism.
+I have no interest in right or wrong.
+I derive great pleasure out of your loneliness.
+I will fight to take away your hope.
+I will plot to rob you of your children and your dreams.
+I will make sure that every day you wake up you will cry, wondering who will take care of my child after I die?
+And the truth is, I am still winning, and you are scared.
+And you should be.
+I am autism.
+You ignored me.
+That was a mistake.

+---

 We stop here because now they start talking about the eradication of autism.
 And I Don't like that part.

-Oh, yeah, btw. all of what I'm talking about is autism and neurodivergence.
+Oh, yeah, btw.
+1st years all of what I'm talking about is autism and neurodivergence.
 Don't get tricked by my winding metaphors and stories, I'm just wrapping the trauma dumping in more narration.

-If you hear eradication of autism, and your alarm bells don't go off, → let's Imagen if black lives matter fought for the eradication of black people.
+If you hear eradication of autism, and your alarm bells don't go off, → let's imagen if black lives matter fought for the eradication of black people.
 Fucked Up.
 No

 Oh, daddy Pathology